PRESIDENT

 client companies in evaluating

-personnel for positions involved in hazardous waste operations and
+technical personnel for positions involved in hazardous waste

 - Co‑directed